picturae/chars-and-chunks/README.md

 element in the document) is matched.
 When the context is inside the document tree, the callback function is called with the keystroke or barcode as an argument.

+When an overlay is shown the set of hotkeys and barcodes can temporarily be suppressed en replaced by a new set.

 Chars and Chunks offers a overview of effective keys and barcodes.

 Chars and Chunks will not interfere when the user types text in input fields